Sustainable Rural Community Development Organisation

-Sustainable Rural Community Development is looking for volunteers to work indifferent project.
+Sustainable Rural Community Development is looking for volunteers to work in different projects.
 We are implementing agricultural projects, gender and human rights, climate change and afforestation, savings and economic empowerment, youth development and the music project.
 We are interested to host volunteers in these fields.

 We arrange accommodation based on volunteer preferences as we understand that there are other volunteers who has an interest to be hosted in the rural areas and learn the culture